 Nicole lifted her hand in a small wave.
 “I’m Nicole Parsons.
 I live two blocks down.”

 Aunt Caroline’s shoulders relaxed.
 “Hi, Nicole.
 I know your father.”
-Her green eyes brightened, and she smiled.
+Her green eyes brightened above a gentle smile.
 “Henry's his name, right?
-I remember him from church though I haven’t been in a while.
+I remember him from church, though I haven’t been in a while.
 How is he?”

-Nicole returned her smile.
+Nicole returned Aunt Caroline's smile.
 “Okay.
 Busy with work and everything, but he’s fine.”
 She eyed the cinnamon rolls, and I could almost see her salivate.
 “Are those fresh?”

-I cursed the creaking chairs and the rings on the tabletop left by wet coffee mugs and beer bottles.
-Nicole didn’t seem to notice, but I was nervous, giving her the chance to judge where I lived.
-I cleared my throat and searched for something to say.
-“What does your dad do?”
-I asked, resting my chin in my hand.
+I cursed the creaking chairs and the rings on the tabletop, evidence of numerous abandoned coffee mugs and beer bottles.
+Nicole didn’t seem to notice, but giving her the chance to judge where I lived made me nervous.

 “Oh, this and that.
-He’s a contractor, so he builds and fixes things.
-He also subcontracts with the town on different projects, like snowplowing the government buildings’ parking lots and stuff.”
-She smiled at aunt Caroline as she placed the hot rolls in front of us and then grabbed one with a sigh of content.
+He’s a contractor, so he builds and fixes things, but he also subcontracts with the town on different projects, like snowplowing the government buildings’ parking lots and stuff.”
+Nicole smiled at aunt Caroline as she placed the hot rolls in front of us, then grabbed one with a sigh of content.
 “These are great,” she said, swallowing a mouthful of dough.

 Aunt Caroline’s smile reached her eyes.
 “Thank you.”
 She yawned and waved her cigarette in the air.
 “If you guys are set, I’m heading out for a smoke and then going to my room to read.”

 “We’re good,” I assured her.
 “Thanks for these.”
 I licked the icing off my fingers and waited for Nicole to begin her questioning, which she did the minute the front door closed behind Aunt Caroline.